 May was officially installed as the new Mayor of the Royal Borough of Greenwich on Wednesday 30 May 2018 at a ceremony held in the Chapel at the Old Royal Naval College in Greenwich.
 Since choosing Emmaus Greenwich as one of her charities for 2018/19, May has visited its community in Plumstead and will be hosting a variety of fundraising events in the upcoming months.

-Emmaus Greenwich is a local charity based in Plumstead that provides a home and work for ex-homeless men and women, known as companions, helping them to re-build their lives.
+Emmaus Greenwich is a local charity based in Plumstead that provides a home and work for 34 people who have experienced homelessness and social exclusion.
 To help fund the community, and to give companions meaningful work, Emmaus collects and sells second-hand furniture, clothes and other items and sells them in four shops in Plumstead, Lee and Poplar.
 The goal of Emmaus is to help homeless people regain their self-respect and in due course move back into mainstream society.

 To find out how you can get involved with Emmaus Greenwich, visit here.